 Location has fast become a must-have element for most connected solutions in order to wring as much value from the technology as possible.
 Adding location to your IoT product provides numerous — and sometimes surprising — advantages and capabilities.
-But creating a device that is able to find its own location or provide enough signal information to be located remotely is not necessarily a slam-dunk.
+But creating an IoT device that is able to find its own location or provide enough signal information to be located remotely is not necessarily a slam-dunk.
 With technology evolving constantly, there are details to consider before becoming connected — and the knowledge will help guide your path to success.

 The era of the smartphone has changed expectations for users.
 We no longer worry about having proper directions to an unknown destination or being aware of our exact location, since this info simply lives in our mobile device.
 As a result, users are now conditioned to expect location information on our devices and we expect it to work anywhere — inside, underground, in cars, in urban “canyons,” in tunnels and so on.

 We have also been led to believe that GPS is the only technology needed to get this done.
 It is true that GPS, or more broadly Global Navigation Satellite System (GNSS), is the go-to positioning technology and provides highly accurate positional capabilities, but rarely does it do everything by itself.
 GNSS is almost always enhanced and augmented by the addition of both cell and Wi-Fi positioning.
 Dig into any smartphone or device with location and you will find this triad of capabilities built in.

 But as a developer building a new IoT-connected device, it’s important to explicitly consider how you are going to determine the best location technology for this device.
 What chips are needed, what service providers you should engage with, how location will affect your power profile and your bill of materials, and so forth.
 While this may sound daunting, it’s essential that IoT manufacturers ask the important questions at the start of planning their new product.